cado-security/product-help/docs/cado/deploy/gcp/gcp-quickstart-deployment-guide.md

 #### Secret Manager

 The initial deployment stores the key used to encrypt secrets in / Forensic Acquisition and Investigation locally on the machine.
-Enabling a Secret Manager allows / Forensic Acquisition and Investigation to instead store the key in Azure Key Vault.
+Enabling a Secret Manager allows / Forensic Acquisition and Investigation to instead store the key in GCP Secret Manager.

 To enable **Secret Manager** follow the secret manager document - [Enable Secret Manager](https://docs.cadosecurity.com/cado/deploy/gcp/gcp-secret-manager)